carbonext-tech/api-b2b-docs/docs/orders.md

 # Orders

-In the B2B API, an order is a call for a specific amount of VCU, that will be debited from the customers balance.
+In the B2B API, an order is a call for a specific amount of VCU, that will be debited from the customer's balance.
 This order, when paid, will generate a certificate issued by Carbonext on behalf of the customer.

 ## Order [POST]